menu

 Rye Brook is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Rye Brook’s overall crime rate is lower than average for the country.

-In Rye Brook, a lot of people use the train to get to work every day though Rye Brook is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Rye Brook has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Do you like to read, write and learn?
 If you move to Rye Brook, you'll likely find that many of your neighbors like to as well.
 Rye Brook is one of the more educated communities in America, with a full 69.68% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.